An entrepreneur who bootstrapped his company to award-winning profits

 Q: A higher conversion rate allows companies to outbid their competitors on advertising.
 How did you take advantage of this?

-Chris: The biggest impact was on our PPC activity—AdWords, Bing, etc. The increases in conversion made us able to buy more traffic, which enabled us to negotiate better commercial deals with our advertisers.
+Chris: The biggest impact was on our PPC activity—Google Ads, Bing, etc. The increases in conversion made us able to buy more traffic, which enabled us to negotiate better commercial deals with our advertisers.
 It directly impacted our bottom line—and still does.

 If a company can’t afford to advertise on PPC, then the only way to solve the problem is to increase the website’s conversion rate.
 Once we had improved our conversion rate, we were able to enter new markets that had previously been too expensive for us.